vacp2p/rfc-index/vac/1/coss.md

 ### Stagnant Specifications

-Stagnant specifications have no activity and no desire to reach techinal maturity.
+When raw or draft specifications have no activity and/or no desire to reach techinal maturity, they become **stagnant** specifications.
-Specifications with raw and draft can receieve a stagnant status.
+After a non-specified time, the editor can propose sta.
 They MAY be kept for their historical value but it is RECOMMENDED to not implement them.